 Ships berth at Port Vell.
-The port has become a tourist attraction of its own right with a big shopping mall with a fun IMAX theater, and Europe's largest aquarium.
-Port Vell links directly to Las Ramblas, the iconic Barcelona boulevard packed with eateries and street entertainment that feeds right into the center of the city.
+The port has become a tourist attraction in its own right with a big shopping mall, a fun IMAX theater, and Europe's largest aquarium.
+Port Vell is next to the end of Las Ramblas, the iconic Barcelona boulevard packed with eateries and street entertainment that leads right into the center of the city.

-Terminals A, B, C and D are located at the Adossat Quay and are the greatest distance from the city center.
-Terminal D is also called Palacruceros.
-Shuttle buses run from these cruise terminals to the start of Las Ramblas.
+Terminals A, B, C, D (Palacruceros) and E (Helix) are located at the Adossat Quay and are the greatest distance from the city center.
+The T-3 PORTBUS shuttle buses run from these cruise terminals to near the Columbus column at the bottom of Las Ramblas.

 World Trade Center Quay

 2 terminals are located in the World Trade Center (WTC) pier called North, and South.
 The East berth provides an overflow area.
 From these terminals it is an easy stroll to Las Ramblas.